Mehmedcan/Unity-GoogleDrive-Connection/README.md

 Explains how to connect google drive with Unity.

-* In this project you will see how to set file link between your unity project and any google drive account.
+* In this project you will see how to set file link between your Unity project and any Google Drive account.
 * All links in project and json file are "direct links".
 Any "Google Drive Direct Link Generator" can be used to get these links.

 ![drive](https://user-images.githubusercontent.com/44032886/128860727-c71585e3-b4a7-46ea-a4e5-18f3cc7666a0.png)